 Washing machines must be Energy Star rated.

+12.3.5 Other

+Project Amenities and Unit Amenities

+Submitted site plans and unit plans must show and call out where committed physical amenities (not policy amenities like no smoking policy) will be located.

+For example, a commitment to include patios (a unit amenity), must include visual evidence in the plans showing the amenity.
+A commitment to include a unit amenity (like pull cords) should have at least a call out-showing or noting where the unit amenity will be.

 NOTE: The Division may waive, at its sole discretion, one or more required project amenities for acquisition or rehabilitation projects or scattered-site projects.
 Applicants/Co-Applicants requesting a waiver MUST submit their request in writing, along with valid reasoning as to why the amenity or amenities cannot be provided, to the Division as part of their application package.
 The Division does not guarantee that requests will be granted.
 Any approvals must be received in writing from the Division.